Autoscaler/autoscaler/autoscale-core/README.md

 Default: `5`
 Description: The priority threshold of services to shutdown in the event the messaging platform has used up to its stage 3 resource limit.
 Any service with a shutdown priority of or less than this value will be shutdown.

-### Email Alert Configuration
+### Alert Configuration

 Configuration supported through the following environment variables:

-- `CAF_AUTOSCALER_EMAIL_DISPATCH_STAGE`
+- `CAF_AUTOSCALER_ALERT_DISPATCH_STAGE`
 Default: `ALL`
-Description: This setting indicates the stage at which to send out emails when the messaging platform is beginning to run out of resources.
+Description: This setting indicates the stage at which to send out alerts when the messaging platform is beginning to run out of resources.
 Possible values are `1`, `2` or `3`.
-If this is not set an email will be dispatched at all stages.
+If this is not set an alert will be dispatched at all stages.

-- `CAF_AUTOSCALER_DISABLE_EMAIL_DISPATCH`
+- `CAF_AUTOSCALER_ALERT_DISABLED`
 Default: n/a
-Description: This switch can be used to disable email alerts.
-If it is not set then emails will be sent to the monitored email address.
+Description: This switch can be used to disable alerts.
+If it is not set then alerts will be sent.